 The mountain terrain will also challenge our running technique.
 We will look at tips for uphill running and walking as well as refine our downhill techniques to find grip on loose surfaces, give us control on fast descents and fly over rocky terrain safely.

 An important part of running in the mountains is being equipped in the event of an injury or emergency.
 We will look at essential equipment and emergency procedures.

 Based near Aviemore we have easy access to the mountains and a huge variety of trails and locations that we can use for our training.
-This course includes two days of instruction and does not include accommodation or meals, allowing you the flexibility to choose your own.
+This course includes a full day of instruction and does not include accommodation, allowing you the flexibility to choose your own.

 |27th June||£65||Places available||Book now|

 Information on our Covid-19 mitigation procedures can be found here

 This course is ideally paired with our Navigation for runners 1 day course, setting the foundation navigation skills that we can build on in the mountains.